avaneev/prvhash/README.md

 ## Description ##

-Here is the author's vision on how the function works for 32-bit hashes (in actuality, coming up with this solution was accompanied with a lot of trial and error).
+Here is the author's vision on how the function works (in actuality, coming up with this solution was accompanied with a lot of trial and error).

     const uint64_t m = MessageByte; // Get 8 bits from the message.
     Seed ^= m; // Add message's entropy to the internal entropy.
     Seed *= lcg; // Multiply random by random.
-Non-linearity induced due to truncation. const uint64_t ph = *(uint32_t*) &Hash[ i ]; // Save current hash.
+Non-linearity induced due to truncation. const uint64_t ph = *(uint32_t*) &Hash[ i ]; // Save the current hash.
     *hc ^= (uint32_t) ( Seed >> 32 ); // Add the internal entropy to the hash.
-    Seed ^= ph ^ m; // Add previous hash's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to "lcg" variable (both random).
+    Seed ^= ph ^ m; // Add saved hash's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
 Truncation is possible.

 ## Optimizations ##

-Basic optimized versions of 32-, 64- and 128-bit hashes were implemented in the `prvhash42opt.h` file.
+The basic optimized versions of 32-, 64- and 128-bit hashes were implemented in the `prvhash42opt.h` file.
 On big-endian architectures the resulting hashes require byte-swapping.

 ## Other ##